Vietnam.vn - Nền tảng quảng bá Việt Nam

 AI-generated content may be structurally and syntactically correct, but it lacks depth of thought.
 It is easy to read and flows well, but is often perceived as lacking in personality and leaving no distinctive mark.

 Humans are not disappearing, but are transforming and changing their roles in the age of artificial intelligence.
-AI can take on many repetitive tasks and create basic content quickly and efficiently.
+AI can take over many repetitive tasks and create basic content quickly and efficiently.

 However, the ability to think critically, feel deeply, and be creative on a personal level remains a unique human strength.